rvillegas/rr_pa1/PA1_template.md

 ```

 2. Make a panel plot containing a time series plot (i.e. `type = "l"`) of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
-The plot should look something like the following, which was created using
+The plot should look something like the following, which was created using **simulated data**